Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

-The SEA-net architecture proposed here is inspired by the semantic network in the brain.
-Similar to the separation of the CDP and TS modules in our proposal, distinct sub-networks in the brain are responsible for conceptual and sensory-motor processing (\emph{34}, \emph{35}), and both are involved in semantic processing (\emph{34}, \emph{36}--\emph{38}).
-Specifically, the PFC, which inspired the CDP module, is essential for forming concepts (\emph{39}).
-In addition, similar to the TS module, language comprehension depends on a widespread sensory-motor network (\emph{38}), e.g., the involvement of the primary motor and premotor cortex in processing action verbs and higher-level visual cortices in processing object nouns (\emph{34}).
-In addition, the gating operation that links the information processed by the CDP and TS modules is biologically plausible (\emph{21}).
-For example, several synaptic mechanisms have been suggested as effective ways for neuronal gain control (\emph{40}, \emph{41}), which is similar to the gating operation in SEA-net.
-It would be informative to examine whether the interaction between the PFC and the sensory-motor areas in the brain is indeed mediated through a mechanism similar to gain control.
-Finally, the current results may also shed new light on understanding the relationship between language and the brain.
-In light of the current results, the composability of human language may be deeply rooted in the composability of myriads of functional neural circuits in the brain.
-Thus, language can be considered as an abstract representation of the dynamics in the brain, and studying the hierarchical structure of language may reveal deep mysteries about how our brain is functionally organized at various scales.
+The SEA-net architecture proposed here is inspired by the semantic network of the human brain.
+Similar to the separation of the CDP and TS modules in our proposal, distinct sub-networks in the brain are responsible for conceptual and sensory-motor processing (34, 35), both of which are involved in semantic processing (34, 36–38).
+Specifically, the PFC, which inspired the CDP module, is essential for forming concepts (39).
+In addition, similar to the TS module, language comprehension depends on a widespread sensory-motor network (38), e.g., the involvement of the primary motor and premotor cortices in processing action verbs and higher-level visual cortices in processing object nouns (34).
+Moreover, the gating operation that links information processed by the CDP and TS modules is biologically plausible (21).
+Notably, several synaptic mechanisms have been proposed as efficient means for neuronal gain control (40, 41), resembling the gating operation in SEA-net.
+It would be informative to investigate whether the interaction between the PFC and sensory-motor areas in the brain is indeed mediated through a mechanism like gain control.
+These findings may shed new light on our understanding of the relationship between language and the brain.
+Based on the current results, the composability of human language may be deeply rooted in the composability of the myriad of functional neural circuits in the brain.
+Thus, language can be considered as an abstract representation of the dynamics in the brain and studying the hierarchical structure of language may reveal deep mysteries about how our brain is functionally organized at various scales.

 \textbf{Methods}

 \textbf{The structure of networks used}

 \emph{\textbf{SEA-net}.} As illustrated in Fig. 1A, SEA-net consists of two parts: the CDP module and the TS module.
 The TS module can exhibit various network structures depending on the task.
 The CDP module, inspired by the structure of the prefrontal cortex (PFC), transforms symbolic input into proper controlling signals for manipulating the processing of the TS module (\emph{19}).
 As shown in Fig. 1A, the $k^{\text{th }}$ neuron in the $l^{\text{th. }}$ layer in the CDP module generates a controlling signal $g_k^l$, and sends it to the $k^{\text{th }}$. neuron in the corresponding layer $m$ in the TS module, which modulates its output $y_k^m$ to $z_{k}^{m}=g_{k}^{l}y_{k}^{m}$.In this framework, the controlling neuron in the CDP module is one-to-one matched to the controlled neuron in the TS module.
 Thus, the $l^{\text{th }}$layer of CDP module possesses the same number of neurons as the ${{m}^{th}}$ layer of the TS module.